MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 ### Reason 1 — Learning opportunity

-Code reviews present an opportunity to learn something for both reviewer and the reviewee.
+Code reviews present an opportunity to learn something for both reviewer and the author.
 Here's some examples:

 - As a reviewer, you may learn about the behaviour of an upcoming feature that you had some assumptions about, which turned out to be wrong.
-- As a reviewee, you may receive some suggestions about how to improve error handling that results in code with less bugs.
+- As a author, you may receive some suggestions about how to improve error handling that results in code with less bugs.
 - As a reviewer, you're confused about the code structure, so you ask a question about it and learn about a new approach.
-- As a reviewee, you may ask the reviewer of what they think about the expected behaviour in the tests you've written, they may present some feedback and ideas.
+- As a author, you may ask the reviewer of what they think about the expected behaviour in the tests you've written, they may present some feedback and ideas.

 Code reviews should be a conversation, and conversations happen to be a good tool to achieve common understanding between two or more individuals.